Arju-cmd/general_template/README.md

 # general_template
-General template for any Projet
+General template for any Projet can be used